kerol/async-orm/README.md

 ### async-orm
-Async orm for async web framework, you should use Django to manage your database(ddl etc).
+Async ORM for async web framework based on Django ORM, use this under Django project and you should use Django to manage your database(ddl etc).
 ```
 pip install -U async-orm
 ```